salesforce/warp-drive/README.md

 Our current release includes several multi-agent environments based on the game of "Tag", where taggers are trying to run after and tag the runners.
-More environments will be added soon!
+Supported by WarpDrive, several much more complex environment such as Covid-19 environment and climate change environment have been developed, you may see examples in [Real-World Problems and Collaborations](#real-world-problems-and-collaborations).

 Below, we show multi-agent RL policies trained for different tagger:runner speed ratios using WarpDrive.